-And then there is of course Kim himself, and his whole house as well.
+Kim himself, and his whole house as well.
 He had his brain put into a cybernetic body that was shaped and moved like a wooden puppet on strings.
 To Kim, the deepest point of the Uncanny Valley is the closest any being can come to perfection.
 As a result, his whole Big Fancy House is full of human-sized dolls, puppets, and robots, turning it into a Doll Houseof Doom.

-In the TV series, the Tachikomas discuss the trope, musing that the reason they are allowed advanced AI is because they are not humanoid, and that advanced AI in an android would creep humans out.
+The Tachikomas discuss the trope, musing that the reason they are allowed advanced AI is because they are not humanoid, and that advanced AI in an android would creep humans out.

-And then they have Proto, who just happens to be an advanced AI in an android.
+Proto, who just happens to be an advanced AI in an android.
 Even before this is revealed, there's clearly something... off about him.
 This is likely intentional.